 Getting a learner's permit is an exciting event for most teens.
-It can be a little frightening -- and expensive -- for their parents.
+While the process is a right of passage for teens looking to gain a bit of freedom and independence, it can be a little frightening – and expensive – for their parents.
 Depending on the state in which you live, your teen can get a learner's permit as early as 14 years of age.
-In most cases, teens with learner's permits are covered by their parents' insurance and don't need their own insurance.
+In most cases, teens with learner's permits are covered by their parents' insurance if they live in the same household, and don't need their own policy.

 Insurance laws governing drivers with learning permits vary from state to state, but all states require that any car operated by someone with a learner's permit have at least public liability and property damage insurance coverage.
-Obtain a copy of your state's laws at your nearest department of motor vehicles.
+According to the Insurance Information Institute, in most states teens are required to have insurance before they are licensed, but student drivers can be covered by his parent's insurance if they are a member of the household.
+To be sure you're in compliance with the laws of your particular state, obtain a copy of your state's laws at your nearest department of motor vehicles.

-Most insurance companies carried by parents will cover a teen while he has his learner's permit at little or no extra charge, though the cost generally goes up significantly when your teen receives his actual driver's license.
-Insurance companies differ in their policies regarding teen drivers.
-Set an appointment with your insurance agent to let him know that you have a new driver with a learner's permit so that he can make any changes necessary to your policy.
+Most insurance companies that accept permits will cover a teen while he has his learner's permit at little or no extra charge.
+However, because teen drivers are at a higher risk of having an accident, the cost generally goes up significantly when your teen receives his actual driver's license.
+Because insurance companies differ in their policies regarding teen drivers, you will need to set an appointment with your insurance agent to let him know that you have a new driver with a learner's permit so that he can make any changes necessary to your policy.

-Teens with learner's permits who are not living with a parent or caregiver with insurance may purchase their own policies.
-Most auto insurance companies offer insurance to drivers with learner's permits, though the cost is generally much higher than having the teen covered under a parent's policy.
+Teens with learner's permits who are not living with a parent or caregiver with insurance may purchase their own policies, but if they are under the age of 18, and therefore considered minors, they will likely need a parent or legal guardian to sign any insurance documents for them.
+Most auto insurance companies offer learner's permit insurance to drivers who have not yet received a driver's license, though the cost is generally much higher than having the teen covered under a parent's policy.
+The rate depends on where the teen driver lives, but according to Carinsurance.com, the average cost for auto insurance for a 17-year--old driver with his own policy is $5,836 for full coverage in 2018.

 - esurance: Teen Driver Insurance Basics